ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/project_setup.md

     qid: 1
     answers:
       - "In your `/home` directory, since it is private and available immediately."
-      - "In `90daydata/project`, even without membership, because it is shared among all users."
+      - "In `90daydata/<project_name>`, even without membership, because it is shared among users."
       - "In `/90daydata/shared`, since it is open to everyone and does not require project membership."
       - "In `$TMPDIR`, because it is created automatically for each job."
     answer: 3